Link

 To organize conversations, we use multiple Slack channels, some of them are critical and everyone should be following them, and some are a bit more purpose specific.
 These specific channels follow a pattern that ends up making them self descriptive.

 • #t-announcements: the channel in which we announce things that affect the whole product organization.
-If it’s announced here it is considered the law and it is considered that everybody is aware.
+If it’s announced here it is considered the law and it is considered that everybody in Tech is aware.
 It’s our boletin oficial for product and development.

 • #t-emergencies: channel where we get in sync when there’s an ongoing incident.
 Avoid posting here unless there is an actual emergency (people has alarms set in this channel).
 Prefer #t-production if you think that there may be an event.